JaeUpSu/JaeUpSu/README.md

 ### Summarizing the experience

     - I graduated from 4 year college majoring in Computer Engineering

+    - I am a backend developer who knows how to do frontend

+    - The goal is to be a full-stack developer

+    - My main language is Python and I know how to use Java as well

     - I have experience in creating an running app using Java with android studio an MVC using Java with IntelliJ an Landing page using JS/HTML/CSS with vs code an DB using Django & Flask, a Python Framework with vs code and using LightSail DB in AWS